Coping with festivities

 “As a very ‘logical’ person, my autistic brother has never believed in Father Christmas, so this is something you may need to consider if younger relatives are visiting.
 It might be helpful to have a few counter arguments ready, to avoid any upset!!” – Adult sibling

-• Worry about catching and becoming ill from coronavirus and not being able to provide care (and no one else being able to due to bank holidays).
+- Worry about catching and becoming ill with a cold, flu, or coronavirus and not being able to provide care (and no one else being able to due to bank holidays).

-• Fear that brother/sister will catch coronavirus and become seriously ill or die.
+- Fear that brother/sister will catch a virus and become seriously ill or die.

-• Difference of opinion amongst close and wider family around coronavirus related choices such as mask wearing, social distancing, being indoors or outdoors.
+- Difference of opinion amongst close and wider family around virus-related choices such as mask wearing, distancing, being indoors or outdoors.

 Managing bereavement